-1. The ability to repeatedly ingest real-time data from multiple sources and use your historical customer data to complement it
+- The ability to repeatedly ingest real-time data from multiple sources and identify relevant moments

-2. The ability to analyze your data to identify trends, anomalies and patterns that will help you better understand different situations
+- The ability to analyze all your data — both streaming and historical data — to identify trends, anomalies and patterns that will help you better understand different situations